 First off, you can’t throw a couple half-hearted sets in during your normal workout.
 If you’re reading this article, we’re going to assume that you haven’t been blessed with great calves, but your hard work can overcome that deficiency.

 You need to put in some effort to see results, and we want to help you target what needs to be worked on.
-They can be stubborn and resistant to growth, but we promise, with time and effort, you WILL see results.
+They can be stubborn and resistant to growth, but I promise, with time and effort, you WILL see results.

-Let’s start off with something simple and small.
 Each day, take some time to do 75-100 slow, purposeful leg raises, squeezing your calf muscles at the peak of your raise.
 It should look like you’re standing on tiptoes, holding for a few seconds while you squeeze and then gently lowering yourself back down to flat feet.